 - 1. Installation of APA PRIs shall be as shown in Figure 1. - 2.
 Except for cutting to length, I-joist flanges should never be cut, drilled or notched. - 3.
 Install I-joists so that top and bottom flanges are within 1/2 inch of true vertical alignment. - 4.
 Concentrated loads should only be applied to the top surface of the top flange.
 Concentrated loads should not be suspended from the bottom flange with the exception of light loads, such as ceiling fans or light fixtures. - 5.
-I-joists must be protected from weather prior to installation. - 6.
+I-joists must be protected from the weather prior to installation. - 6.
 I-joists must not be used in applications where they will be permanently exposed to weather, or will reach a moisture content of 16 percent or greater, such as in swimming pool or hot tub areas.
 They must not be installed where they will remain in direct contact with concrete or masonry. - 7.
 End bearing length must be at least 1-3/4 inches.
 For multiple span joists, intermediate bearing length must be at least 3-1/2 inches. - 8.
 Ends of floor joists shall be restrained to prevent rollover.
-Use APA Performance Rated Rim Board or I-joist blocking panels. - 9.
+Use APA Performance Rated[TM] Rim Board[®] or I-joist blocking panels. - 9.
 I-joists installed beneath bearing walls perpendicular to the joists shall have full-depth blocking panels, APA Performance Rated Rim Board, or squash blocks (cripple blocks) to transfer gravity loads from above the floor system to the wall or foundation below. - 10.
 For I-joists installed directly beneath bearing walls parallel to the joists or used as rim board or blocking panels, the maximum allowable vertical load using a single I-joist is 2,000 plf, and 4,000 plf if double I-joists are used. - 11.
 Continuous lateral support of the I-joist's compression flange is required to prevent rotation and buckling.
 In simple span uses, lateral support of the top flange is normally supplied by the floor sheathing.
 In multiple-span or cantilever applications, bracing of the I-joist's bottom flange is also required at interior supports of multiple-span joists, and at the end support next to the cantilever extension.
-The ends of all cantilever extensions must be laterally braced, as shown in Figure 3, 4, 5a, 5b or 5d. - 12.
-Nails installed in flange face or edge shall be spaced in accordance with the applicable building code requirements or approved building plans, but should not be closer than those specified in Table 3. - 13.
+The ends of all cantilever extensions must be laterally braced, as shown in Figure 3, 4, 5a or 5b. - 12.
+Nails installed perpendicular to the wide face of the flange shall be spaced in accordance with the applicable building code requirements or approved building plans, but should not be closer than 3 inches o.c. for 8d common (0.131 x 2-1/2 in.) nails used with a minimum flange width of 2-5/16 inches, or 6 inches o.c. for 8d common nails with a flange width of less than 2-5/16 inches and for 10d common (0.148 x 3 in.) nails with any flange width.
+If more than one row of nails is used (not permitted for I-joists with composite flanges 1-1/2 inches wide), the rows must be offset at least 1/2 inch.
+Nails installed parallel to the wide face of the veneers in LVL flanges shall not be spaced closer than 3 inches o.c. for 8d common nails, and 6 inches o.c. for 10d common nails. - 13.
 Figure 1 details on the following pages show only I-joist-specific fastener requirements.
 For other fastener requirements, see the applicable building code. - 14.
 For proper temporary bracing of wood I-joists and placement of temporary construction loads, see APA Technical Note: Temporary Construction Loads Over I-Joist Roofs and Floors, Form J735.